EyeSlash1998/DIAT-YogaDS/README.md

 # DIAT-YogaDS

 This repository consists of sample images of DIAT-YogaDS.

-For dataset, send access application to email (rohanpj@rediffmail.com).
+For access to entire dataset, send request to email (rohanpj@rediffmail.com).

+Citation need to be included.